 Causes for autoimmune diseases according to Ayurveda

 Various factors are responsible for the development of autoimmunity.
-Here are few reasons that are responsible for autoimmunity.
+Here are a few reasons that are responsible for autoimmunity.

-Unwholesome habits and activities can lead to the formation of the toxic materials.
-Depending on the severity of the toxins can directly impact the tissues causing the process of the autoimmunity or the toxins can aggravate the dosha’s which intern disturbs the tissues and immunity causing the process of autoimmunity.
+Unwholesome habits and activities can lead to the formation of toxic materials.
+Depending on the severity of the toxins can directly impact the tissues causing the process of autoimmunity or the toxins can aggravate the dosha’s which intern disturbs the tissues and immunity causing the process of autoimmunity.

 Accumulation of toxins or dosha’s in the tissues can also cause autoimmunity as they do not get metabolized and stay in tissues as less potent toxins.

 Researchers also suspect that at least another 40 diseases have an autoimmune basis.

 Our health depends on what we eat.
 The consumption of unwholesome food, having food without considering the appetite, having food at an improper time, etc…. will hamper the digestive fire.
 The weak digestive fire worsens the digestive process leading to the production of toxic metabolites which is known as ‘ama’.
 The ama which circulates all over the body starts impacting the functions of the immune system.
 So the first step in treating an autoimmune disease starts with correcting the diet itself.

 Sedentarily lifestyles and lack of physical activities also reduce immunity through various modes like reducing metabolism, and digestive power.
 Physical activities like exercise are also known as karmaja bala.
 The reduction in karmaja bala also decreases the immune system.